ddbj/www/_metabobank/metadata-e.md

 : An acquisition mode to which specifies weather polarity is negative, positive or alternating.

 [Parameter Value\[Scan m/z range\]](#Scan_mz_range)<a name="Scan_mz_range"></a>
-: The limit of m/z over which a mass spectrometer can detect ions. e.g 200-1000
+: The m/z range used in the assay.
+Example, 100-1000.

 [Parameter Value\[Instrument\]](#Instrument_MS)<a name="Instrument_MS"></a>
-: The name of the mass spectrometry instrument, manufacturer, model, operational software name and version.
+: Add the full name of the mass spectrometer/detector you used for this LC/MS assay, including the instrument manufacturer and model number as reported in manufacturer's brochures, user manuals, or on their website.
+Example, Bruker micrOTOF-Q II.

 [Parameter Value\[Ion source\]](#Ion_source)<a name="Ion_source"></a>
-: The ion source, vacuum pressure skimmer/focusing lens voltages (e.g. capillary voltage etc.), gas flows (e.g. nebulization gas, cone gas etc.), source temperature.
+: The ion source where applicable to the instrument e.g. ESI.

 [Parameter Value\[Mass analyzer\]](#Mass_analyzer)<a name="Mass_analyzer"></a>
-: The analyzer(s) used by the mass spectrometer.
+: The analyser/detector of the mass fragments generated during the assay.
+Example, Triple quadrupole.

 [Parameter Value\[CE instrument\]](#CE_instrument)<a name="CE_instrument"></a>
 : The name of the capillary electrophoresis instrument, manufacturer, model.